juheejulee/xtrek-cafeterias/README.md

 xtrek is a dynamic Ottawa-based company operating across several buildings and served by four cafeterias offering fresh, locally sourced meals.
 To better present these offerings, including catering services available to staff and nearby businesses, the head chef commissioned a dedicated microsite.

-The site will be publicly accessible through a subdomain and promoted internally via QR-code flyers and externally through roadside signage, helping people easily discover daily menus and cafeteria information.
 ---

 ## Features